 The frame is constructed from the annual release of the T1 Family File.
 Only individual records that have social insurance numbers can be selected and these are sampled at a 20% rate.
-Key characteristics of recent immigrants are available by a linkage to the Longitudinal Immigrant Database (5057).
-The survey units are individuals but the information about the characteristics of their family during the reference year is also kept.
+Key characteristics of recent immigrants are available by a linkage to the Longitudinal Immigration Database (record number 5057).
+The survey units are individuals, but the information about the characteristics of their family during the reference year is also kept.
 No stratification is performed as the sampling weight is equal across all units.
 The sampling is done once on each record in such a way that if someone is selected in a particular reference year, they will be selected in any other later (or earlier) years in which they are present in the T1 Family File.

 Data collection for this reference period: 1982-01-01 to 2017-12-31